ItziModel/itzi/README.md

 A raster space-time dataset is created for each selected output.
 Maps are written using the STRDS name as a prefix.

+# Known issues

+Fixed-water surface elevation boundary is not working properly on East and North border NULL cells are not handled.
+Any map containing such cell would lead to the program generating unpredictable results